HakaiInstitute/kelp-o-matic/docs/post_processing.md

 ## Detailed Workflow

 This section assumes that you have obtained output from the Kelp-O-Matic (.tif) and have a new instance of ArcMap (version 10.8).
+These same steps can be done using other GIS software (e.g. QGIS)

-???+ tip "Tip: Keyboard Shortcuts"
+??? tip "Tip: ArcMap Keyboard Shortcuts"

     Keyboard shortcuts can make the editing process much faster.
 To enable some, go to `Customize > Customize Mode > Keyboard…`.